 B. DEFINITIONS

-Complainant: employee(s), applicant(s), student(s), or visitors(s) of [Community/Technical] College who alleges that she or he has been subjected to discrimination or harassment due to his or her membership in a protected class.
+Complainant: employee(s), applicant(s), student(s), or visitors(s) of [Community/Technical] College who alleges that she or he has been subjected to discrimination or harassment due to their membership in a protected class.

 Complaint: a description of facts that allege violation of the College’s policy against discrimination or harassment.